'Gilmore Girls' Season 1, Episode 1: Pilot

 Directing and writing credits:

 This episode is written by Amy Sherman-Palladino, the show creator, and directed by industry pro, Lesli Linka Glatter.
 Lesli has about one million awesome credits to her name and was a good, safe choice for the pilot episode.
 This Huffington Post article gives a good overview of some of her more memorable television episodes.
-You might also remember her as the directors of "Now and Then" (1995), a movie I watched approximately 5,000 times from ages 8-12.
+You might also remember her as the director of "Now and Then" (1995), a movie I watched approximately 5,000 times from ages 8-12.

 This isn't Lesli's only episode of "GG."
 She also directed these gems: